professor/balancing-power-imbalances-workshop/README.md

 * If you feel like sharing, did you see yourself in any of these stories?
 How did that make you feel?

+* Have you ever experienced Story #8?

 * What is one thing you plan to do differently moving forward?

+* Thank you for attending.
+I'll now collect the pairing stories.

 ## (Optional) Collect feedback